umair-0074/chatApp/README.md

 This is a realtime demo chap app project
 <br>
-it is made using react , node.js , sokect.io
+it is made using react , node.js , socket.io
 <br>
-In frontent it use taileindcss, daisyUi
+In frontent it use tailwindcss, daisyUi